What Is the Dukan Diet? Here's What a Dietitian Has to Say

 Dukan Diet Foods List

-Dr. Dukan created a 100 foods list that includes permissible lean proteins and vegetables.
+The diet's 100 foods list includes permissible lean proteins and vegetables.
 These foods are permitted in the first phases of the diet.
 Some foods included on the list are:

 - Lean pork such as tenderloin or loin roast